 - What is the impact this placement has had so far on your future career choices?
-How does this experience solidify your previous career assumptions or have they led you to consider different paths? - How does this impact the population you would like to work with or the techniques you would like to use in the future? - VII.
-Comprehensive Examination.
+How does this experience solidify your previous career assumptions, or have they led you to consider different paths? - How does this impact the population you would like to work with or the techniques you would like to use in the future? - V. Comprehensive Examination.
 Before the internship is allowed to count as a capstone requirement, Interns will pass, with 75% proficiency, a comprehensive, licensure-type 100-question multiple-choice examination.
 Questions will be drawn from several areas of psychology and will relate to the primary learning goals and objectives outlined in the Psychology Department mission and vision.
 The exam will be available two weeks before the end of the semester.

-VIII.
+VI.
 Other Course Requirements

-- 1. Discussion Assignments.
-Interns may be required to contribute ideas and thoughts to up to 4 on-line discussion topics, including a 4-week check in, a mid-internship assessment, a discussion on closure and transitions, and a wrap up discussion.
-There may be literature to read that guides the discussions.
-These discussion topics and written literature will be available on Canvas.
-Failure to respond to the discussions could lead to a non-passing grade. - 2.
+- 1. Supplemental Readings.
+Interns may be required to read specific literature recommended by the placement agency. - 2.
 Ethical Standards.
 Interns should familiarize themselves with and follow the most recent version of Ethical Principles of Psychologists and Code of Conduct published by the American Psychological Association.
 They should also take the initiative in clarifying any ambiguities, ethical conflicts, or questions. - 3.
 Meetings with the Internship Coordinator.
 The field placement supervisor provides the ongoing supervision of the intern's services.
-The internship coordinator (Dr. Barney) may check with the field placement supervisor during the internship, but does not provide direct supervision to the intern.
+The internship coordinator (Dr. Bartley) may check with the field placement supervisor/conduct a site visit during the internship, but does not provide direct supervision to the intern.
 Once the internship is structured, the internship coordinator and intern meet on an as-needed basis.
 At minimum, this is around the time of the mid-internship report and the final perspective paper due date.

-IX.
+VII.
 Grading and Academic Credit

 By Southern Utah University policy, grading for the internship is on a pass-fail basis.
+The course requirements are designed to help the student self-reflect on their learning experience.
+All assignments need to be completed as well as the required internship site hours to receive a grade of Pass in the class.
 Students who responsibly fulfill the requirements listed above receive "P" grades.
 (The "P" grade does not affect a student's grade point average.)
 Internship credits beyond the maximum number allowed by the department toward a major or minor in psychology fulfill general upper division credit requirements.